Professional edition active

 • Any product (except tobacco)—in pill, capsule, tablet, or liquid form—containing a vitamin, mineral, herb or other plant product, amino acid, or other known dietary substance that is intended as a supplement to the normal diet

-Manufacturers are permitted to make claims about the product’s structure and function (eg, good for urinary tract health) but cannot make or imply claims for the product as a drug or therapy (eg, treats urinary tract infections).
+Manufacturers are permitted to make claims about the product’s structure and function (eg, good for urinary tract health) but cannot make or imply claims for the product as a medication or therapy (eg, treats urinary tract infections).
 Expiration dates may be included on the standardized product labels if this information is supported by valid data demonstrating that it is not false or misleading.

-Safety and Efficacy
+Safety and Efficacy of Dietary Supplements

 For most dietary supplements, evidence suggesting safety or efficacy comes from